 0621C: The proposal is expected to result in more stable and predictable capacity charges which will be conducive to enhancing competition in gas shipping and gas supply.
 This is further helped by not applying capacity-based Transmission Services revenue recovery charges to Historical capacity, providing shippers with confidence that once a contract for capacity has been struck it will be honoured.
 The discount to capacity charges for gas storage has been set to help keep these important facilities economically viable and available to shippers.

-Our Optional Charge/ short-haul solution will allow shippers to compete more effectively at proximate offtakes, including power stations, without having to build their own (inefficient) by-pass pipelines.
+The 0621C Optional Charge/ ‘shorthaul’ solution will allow shippers to compete more effectively at proximate offtakes, including power stations, without having to build their own (inefficient) by-pass pipelines.
 The solution will provide for this during both the transitional and enduring periods.

-0621D: The removal of the Optional Charge better facilitates competition between DN operators and relevant Shippers because it removes a cross subsidy in favour of large gas consumers directly connected to the NTS.
+0621D: The removal of the Optional Charge better facilitates competition between Distribution Network (DN) operators and relevant Shippers because it removes a cross subsidy in favour of large gas consumers directly connected to the NTS.
 This is a considerable disincentive to connect to DN networks.